 The secret to your remote’s functionality is a radio signal that can be set from 350 to 390 megahertz (MHz).
 The button on your garage door remote transmits this radio signal frequency and is encoded with a unique binary number so that the door receiver responds to your specific remote.

 One of the leading causes of a non-functional remote is depleted batteries.
-To diagnose this specific dilemma, try your garage’s wall-mounted control panel.
-If your garage door responds to the control panel, drained batteries are often the root cause of a non-functional remote.
+To diagnose this specific cause of your garage door remote not working, first check the wall control.
+If the door operates with the wall control, the remote’s batteries are likely the issue.

 Also, check the antenna to ensure it’s pointing toward your door and that there’s no debris building on it.
 If you notice your antenna is broken, contact repair professionals to inspect and fix it right away.

-Solution: To learn how to reset your garage door remote, first locate your door opener’s Learn button on the control panel and press it for 30 seconds.
-After releasing the button, find the same button on your remote control and hold it for three seconds.
-At this point, you might notice the garage door opener blink or its LED light flash.
-To determine a successful reset, try your remote again to ensure the garage door opens.
+To learn how to reset your garage door remote, your first step is to locate the “Learn” button on the control panel of your garage door opener.
+Press and hold this button for 30 seconds, then release it.
+Next, find the same “Learn” button on your remote control and hold it down for a few seconds.
+At this point, the garage door opener might blink its lights or its LED indicator may flash.
+To check if the garage door remote reset was successful, try using your remote again to see if the garage door opens.

 If you’ve tried all our solutions so far and your garage door is still not opening after pressing the button on your remote, the opener’s circuit board might be malfunctioning.
-A malfunctioning opener might result from a power surge and should be inspected by a garage door repair professional.
+A power surge can cause your garage door opener to malfunction, and it’s best to have it inspected by a garage door repair professional.

-Solution: If a circuit board malfunction occurs, a professional will inspect the opener to diagnose and solve the issue.
-They’ll test the quality of the wiring on your opener’s receiver board by disconnecting the wires on the motor and control panel, reconnecting the machine and clearing its memory.
-Next, they’ll reprogram your remote, reconnect the wiring and test the door to guarantee a working system.
+If a circuit board malfunction occurs, a professional will inspect the opener to diagnose and solve the issue.
+To check the wiring on your garage door opener’s receiver board, they may disconnect the motor and control panel wires, reconnect the unit, and clear its memory.
+They will then reprogram your remote, reattach the wiring and test the door to guarantee the system is functioning as intended.

 When there’s an issue with your garage door remote, you’ll want to diagnose and treat it so that you can safely access your garage when needed.
 Since we typically use our garage door remotes every day, it’s essential to know how they work to mitigate any future problems.
 To get the total value of your garage door opener, you’ll want to follow our tips to properly inspect and repair your remote.